hudmol/yale_accession_marc_export/README.md

 (Make sure you uncomment this line (i.e., remove the leading '#' if present))

-Install dependencies by initializing the plugin:
+Install Ruby gem dependencies by initializing the plugin:

     $ cd /path/to/archivesspace
     $ ./scripts/initialize-plugin.sh yale_accession_marc_export